zenstruck/foundry/docs/index.rst

 ``doctrine/mongodb-odm`` (with `doctrine/mongodb-odm-bundle <https://github.com/doctrine/DoctrineMongoDBBundle>`_)
 or a combination of these.

+.. admonition:: Screencast
+    :class: screencast

     Want to watch a screencast 🎥 about it?
-Check out https://symfonycasts.com/foundry
+Check out `https://symfonycasts.com/foundry`__

 .. warning::